Become a Member

 - Ensuring the financial viability and sustainability of the fund is maintained

-- Permanent means that the injury or condition has stabilised and is unlikely to change in the foreseeable future.
+- NOTE: Permanent means that the injury or condition has stabilised and is unlikely to change in the foreseeable future.

-- Whether or not an injury is deemed to have been ‘significantly contributed to by’ an AFL or AFLW career will be assessed according to various factors, including duration of career, number of matches played, nature and record of the injuries suffered, probability of the injury occurring if the football career had not occurred, and any relevant hereditary risks, lifestyle factors and activities.
+- NOTE: Whether or not an injury is deemed to have been ‘significantly contributed to by’ an AFL or AFLW career will be assessed according to various factors, including duration of career, number of matches played, nature and record of the injuries suffered, probability of the injury occurring if the football career had not occurred, and any relevant hereditary risks, lifestyle factors and activities.

 The Dependency Benefit is designed to assist families who have been impacted by a severe injury, as defined above, where the former player is now deceased.